Greater Cleveland Adult Baseball

 4. Only wood, or wood composite bats are permitted.

 6. A pitcher may not wear white or gray sleeves extending below the sleeves of his jersey, batting gloves or wristbands on either hand or arm.
-Also, he may not wear any jewelry such as watches, bracelets, necklaces, or reflective sunglasses.

 7. There will be no smoking or drinking at any of the fields during the days of league play.
 This includes the field complex and parking lot.
 Violators are subject to immediate expulsion from the game by the umpires and faces suspension.
 If an incident causes the league to lose the field for the season or subsequent years, the team could face expulsion from the league and the loss of their forfeit deposit.